swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-In the `return` statement, attach the `onClick` handler to every client row:
+In the `return` statement, attach the `onClick` handler to each client row:

 ```javascript
 return (